hardikparwana/FORESEE/README.md

 # FORESEE(4C): Foresee for Certified Constrained Control

-This repository implements our TRO 2023 submission on **FORESEE: Prediction with Expansion-Compression Unscented Transform for Online Policy Optimization**
+This repository complements our TRO 2023 submission on **FORESEE: Prediction with Expansion-Compression Unscented Transform for Online Policy Optimization** with videos and plots.

 Authors: Hardik Parwana and Dimitra Panagou, University of Michigan